 Origin-made and direct trade means that the farmers, many who have formed farmer-owned cooperatives, work with processors in their country who not only ferment the beans, but roast them and grind them into chocolate bars and couverture.
 This way the people involved in each of these steps are able to be closely connected to chocolate-making all the way through from plant to bar, and refine their growing and processing methods to create a top-notch chocolate product that commands more money from buyers, and keeps that money in their country.
 Using milk, sugar and other ingredients from their country magnifies this impact.
 This is truly an important part of preserving cacao for the future, and ensuring that the people growing and making it are able to not only make ends meet but to create better lives for themselves and their communities.

-Some companies, like Valrhona who has partnered with Republica del Cacao, a family-owned Ecuadorian company with whom Dar traveled, are supporting local chocolate growers and keeping production in the country of origin, providing them with capital and infrastructure while employing and using local people and resources.
+Some companies, like Valrhona who has partnered with Republica del Cacao, an Ecuadorian company with whom Dar traveled, are supporting local chocolate growers and keeping production in the country of origin, providing them with capital and infrastructure while employing and using local people and resources.